-- A4 Students can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences - A5 Students have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy - C14 To recognize and analyze new problems and to propose problem-solving strategies - C18 To transmit writing, verbal and graphical information for audiences of various types - C28 To teach marine science at diferent levels - D4 Basic computing skills related to the field of study - D8 Teamwork ability - D15 Ability to apply knowledge in practice
+Competencies Cod e A4 Students can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences A5 Students have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy $\overline{C14}$ To recognize and analyze new problems and to propose problem solving strategies

-Learning outcomes

-Expected results from this subject Training and Learning Results

-integration in two and three variables in these enclosures as a tool for calculating areas and A5 C18 D15

-volumes.
-C28
+C14 To recognize and analyze new problems and to propose problem-solving strategies C18 To transmit writing, verbal and graphical information for audiences of various types

+C28 To teach marine science at diferent levels

+D4 Basic computing skills related to the field of study

+D8 Teamwork ability

+D15 Ability to apply knowledge in practice
-Can understand the concepts of rotational and divergence of a vector field.
-Understand the A4 C14 D8

-importance of line and surface integrals and know how to use them in the study of potential A5 C18 D15

-energy and other physical issues.
-C28
+Learning outcomes Expected results from this subject Tra Training and Learning Results Can know the equations of curves and surfaces most used in the plane and in space.
+Manage A4 C14 D8 integration in two and three variables in these enclosures as a tool for calculating areas and A5 C18 D15 volumes.
+C28 Can understand the concepts of rotational and divergence of a vector field.
+Understand the A4 C14 D8 importance of line and surface integrals and know how to use them in the study of potential A5 C18 D15 energy and other physical issues.
 Can understand, formulate and solve some differential equations of first and second order.
-A4 C14 D8

-A5 C18 D15

-C28

-Can use a computer program in solving problems related to integral calculus and differential A4 C14 D4

-equations.
-A5 C18 D8
+A4 C14 D8 A5 C18 D15 C28 Can use a computer program in solving problems related to integral calculus and differential A4 C14 D4 equations.
+A5 C18 D8 C28 D15

-C28 D15